-E911 Database accuracy shall be measured jointly by the PSAPs, CenturyLink and/or Intrado Inc. The reports shall be forwarded to you by CenturyLink, Intrado Inc. or our designated database service provider, when relevant and will indicate incidents when incorrect or no ALI data is displayed.
+E911 Database accuracy shall be measured jointly by the PSAPs and Intrado, Inc..
+The reports shall be forwarded to you by Intrado, Inc. when relevant and will indicate incidents when incorrect or no ALI data is displayed.
 The responsible party will take corrective action where required.
-For resold accounts, if CenturyLink, Intrado Inc. or our designated database service provider detects errors, it will attempt to correct them.
-If CenturyLink, Intrado Inc., or our designated database service provider is unable to correct the error, the Reseller will be contacted for error resolution.
-If CenturyLink or our designated database service provider is unable to resolve the error, CenturyLink or our designated database service provider will contact the Resale-CLEC for resolution.
-In the case of Facilities-Based CLECs, CenturyLink, or Intrado Inc., will interface directly with the CLEC to resolve record errors.
+CenturyLink and Intrado Inc. will provide non-discriminatory error correction for records submitted to the ALI database.
+For resold accounts, if Intrado, Inc. detects errors, it will attempt to correct them.
+If Intrado, Inc. is unable to correct the error, Intrado, Inc. will contact CenturyLink for error resolution.
+If CenturyLink is unable to resolve the error, CenturyLink will contact the Resale-CLEC for resolution.
+In the case of Facilities-Based CLECs, Intrado, Inc., will interface directly with the CLEC to resolve record errors.

 Maintenance and Repair

 CenturyLink is the first point of contact for all of your and PSAP 911-repair issues within our region.
 The Center for 911 Customer Service in conjunction with the Network Management Center monitors the CenturyLink network facilities for service interruption and will implement alternate routing and/or contingency plans for the continuation of 911 service.
 You should direct all repair concerns to the Center for 911 Customer Service.
 The center may be reached 24 hours a day, 7 days a week at 1-800-357-0911.
 End-user 911 trouble reports should be referred to the end-user's local service provider.